by Nathan Hak Beer Journalist at Beerwulf.com 30 November 2020

 End of year celebrations always call for elaborate meals and ever-flowing drinks.
 But if you're not that into champagne, are there alternative options out there to say 'cheers' with at midnight?

 Need convincing?
-Let’s try and bust some of the main myths that might keep you from choosing beer this party season...
+Let’s try and bust some of the main myths that might keep you from choosing beer this festive season...

-Why not?
-It’s full of surprises, packed with flavour and goes great with any dinner table.
+Wrong!
+Why ever not?
+It’s full of surprises and packed with flavour!
 What’s more, with fizzy beer you still get the excitement required for end-of-year celebrations.
 Some beer bottles even go “pop” like a bottle of fizzy wine if it’s the theatrical aspect you’re after.

 Myth #2: “Beer doesn’t pair well with food...”

 Not true at all!
 Beer comes in a huge spectrum of flavours.
 You can choose beers to complement the level of subtlety or spice of a dish, and the possible flavour combinations are endless.
-The right beer will perfectly accompany any holiday menu - check out our delicious Christmas food and beer pairing article for evidence.
+The right beer will perfectly accompany any holiday menu, think Beer and Cheese, Biramisu and pub snacks!

 Myth #3: “Beer isn’t classy or elegant…”